October 10-12, 2014

 Family Weekend Purpose

-Family Weekend has been a traditional CI event since 2002.
+Family Weekend has been a CI tradition since 2002.
 Sponsored by the Division of Student Affairs, Family Weekend aims to enhance students’ educational experience, reconnect families, and further develop a relationship based on shared values with all members of the CI family.
-Family Weekend is designed to support the University mission and values and the goals of the Division of Student Affairs.
+Family Weekend is designed to support both the University mission and the purpose, aims, and values of the Division of Student Affairs.

 “In choosing CSU Channel Islands, you have selected one of the most innovative and family-oriented institutions in the nation.
 CI will provide you with a stimulating curricular and co-curricular learning experience, which is accented by our commitment to always keep you, the student, at the center of our University mission.” ~Dr. Wm.
 Gregory Sawyer, Vice President for Student Affairs

 Family Weekend Aims